A radioactive mineral and the most important source of uranium.

 Geologic Occurrence of Uraninite

 Uraninite occurs as a primary mineral in granitic and syenitic pegmatites.
 Well-formed crystals are rare but cubes, octahedrons and modified forms occur.
-Uraninite is also found as a high-temperature precipitate in hydrothermal veins, often as a crust exhibiting a botryoidal or granular surface.
+Uraninite is also found as a high-temperature precipitate in hydrothermal veins, often as a crust exhibiting a botryoidal or granular habit.

 Uraninite is also found in sedimentary rocks.
 It occurs as heavy detrital grains in coarse sandstones, conglomerates, and breccia.
 Small amounts of uraninite are sometimes associated with organic material in sedimentary deposits.
 These have often weathered into secondary uranium minerals.